Samuel Benton

-Samuel Benton (1820-1864) was an American attorney, newspaper publisher and politician.
-He served as a colonel in the Confederate States Army during the American Civil War (1861–1865).
-He was promoted to brigadier general in the Confederate States Army, but died two days later before the notification of his promotion reached him.
+Samuel Benton (October 18, 1820- July 28, 1864) was an American attorney, newspaper publisher and politician.
+He served as a colonel in the Confederate States Army during the American Civil War.
+He was promoted to brigadier general but died of wounds received in the Battle of Atlanta￼ before the notification of his promotion reached him.

 Early life

 Samuel Benton was born on October 18, 1820, in Williamson County, Tennessee.
-He was a prominent lawyer in Holly Springs, Mississippi.
-He was also the publisher of a newspaper there, The Mississippi Times; Number one issue of which appeared in April 1853.
+He was a nephew of Thomas Hart Benton, a US Senator from Missouri.
+Samuel Benton studied law and became a prominent lawyer in Holly Springs, Mississippi.
+He was also the publisher of a newspaper there, The Mississippi Times, first published in April 1853.

-In politics he was an Old Line Whig Party supporter of the 1830s, 1840s and early 1850s era and in favor of states' rights.
-He was a member of both the Union Convention of 1855 (making efforts to compromise between the North and the South, preserve the federal union and avert civil war) and the later Mississippi Secession Convention of 1861.
-He served on the Ways and Means Committee at the Secession Convention.
-Earlier in 1852, he served briefly in the bicameral Mississippi Legislature of the state legislature's lower chamber of its House of Representatives at the state capital town of Jackson in the Mississippi State Capitol.
+In politics, Benton was a Whig, and he served one term in the state House of Representatives in 1852.
+He was a delegate to the Mississippi Secession Convention of January 1861, where he voted in favor of leaving the Union.